 Taking it for granted that all her belongings would already be in her new chamber and new uniform accessories furnished—this time in accents of scarlet and gold—she looked at Harry with starry eyes and held his hand.
 Letting go of his warm, slightly sweaty fingers was the hardest thing she had ever done...that she could remember.

 Up in her new room, Mary Sue stared out the window, wishing that somehow, someway, she could see Harry.
-She gaped attractively when he flew up her on a broomstick, opening the window to ask, "How can you do that?
+She gaped attractively when he flew up her on a broomstick and opened the window to ask, "How can you do that?
 Ride on a broom.
 Is that magic too?"

 His chuckle was indulgent and reminded her of her father, in a nice way.
 He smiled widely.
 "Want to take a ride?"